JuliaLang/www.julialang.org/blog/2017-04-18-offset-arrays.md

 @def hasmath = true
 @def hascode = true

-# Knowing where you are: custom array indices in Julia

 Arrays are a crucial component of any programming language, particularly for a data-oriented language like Julia.
 Arrays store